Fireskull-06/quarter-car-suspension-simulation/Optimization_Representative_Car/Documentation/7A_Optimization_Objective_and_Weighting.md

 ### Handling

-Provides an additional evaluation of the suspension behavior with emphasis on the handling-related performance objective.
+Provides an additional evaluation of suspension behavior using a handling-oriented objective.

 ---